WaterRower Club Rowing Machine Review

 This model is very similar to the WaterRower ‘Natural’, but the ‘Club’ is designed for heavy-duty use in commercial gyms and rehabilitation clinics.

-The WaterRower Club has additional features to withstand heavier usage, such as black finished rails to prevent scuffing.
+The WaterRower Club has additional features to withstand heavier usage, like black finished rails to prevent scuffing.
 It also has a rosewood finish, which is more resistant to soiling than other WaterRower models.

 Table of Contents